Université Laval: History

-In 2017, the university became the first in Canada to divest its endowment from fossil fuel-related companies.
+In 2017, the university became the first in Canada to divest its endowment from fossil fuel companies.

 Buildings and features

 After it was granted a university charter, several buildings were built in Old Quebec, including the School of Chemistry (1923), the addition on Ste.
 Famille Street (1931), the Mining School (1938), and the cafeteria building (1945), all by architect Joseph Simeon Bergeron.
 However, the neighbourhood was already crowded and activities later moved in nearby Sainte-Foy, which was more spacious.